Yurun-LI/vim-config/README.md

 python3 ./install.py --all # if you want it support all the languages, run it

 # if you only want C/C++ compiler, then run
+# it should be noted that here the python3 is /usr/bin/python3 rather then other python3
 python3 ./install.py --clangd-completer
 ```
 After YCM is complied, open a file to test if there is still any problem.